1980is/rhcsa-9/File Management.md

 To see if the Sticky Bit is set the permission has a **t** at the end.
 ``-rw-r--r-t``
+If it's a lower case "t", then both the execute bit for "others" and the Sticky bit are set.
+If it's and upper case T, only the Sticky bit is set, "others" does not have executable rights.

 ## Change ownership